Zion National Park Trails

 plan your trip with our "Canyon Country" itinerary

 For many, hiking is what Zion National Park is all about.
 The trails in Zion are incomparable and there is no better way to see the park than on foot and winding through the many spectacular trails.
+In Zion there are trails from everyone ranging from easy paved wheelchair accessible trails to route for climbers who make their way up the smooth sides of Zion's greatest mountains.

 Make sure to include: Canyon Overlook, East Rim, Angels Landing, Weeping Rock and the Zion Narrows during your stay.

-Water in the Southwest Desert
+Water in the SW Desert

 Emerald Pools